Produce Runtime Budget-Control Evidence for Audits

 An auditor asks how you govern your AI agents.
-You show a monitoring dashboard — cost graphs, token counts, action logs.
-They ask: "What prevents the agent from taking an unauthorized action before the dashboard updates?"
+You show a monitoring dashboard—cost graphs, token counts, action logs.
+They ask: "What prevents the agent from exceeding an approved budget before the dashboard updates?"

 You don't have an answer.
 The dashboard shows what happened.
 It does not prevent what should not happen.
 For high-risk or tightly governed AI uses, observation alone is not governance.